MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---

 📝 Temporary License Details <br>
 For the open source portions refer to a basic open source copyleft license, where if you use the code of Moonala, you provide it in the same way.
-Basically, if you use Moonala code in your project, others, including Moonala's dev can use your projects code as well, in the same manner. <br><br> **For code not published here on github the following applies** :
+Basically, if you use Moonala code in your project, others, including Moonala's dev can use your project's code as well, only in the same manner. <br><br> **For code not published here on github the following applies** :
-Without purchasing a license, no commercial use, no redistribution, and regardless of license no abuse of code for ill gained profit or theft.
-Licensing is available, contact agent@moonala.com.
-If you absolutely must use the code and feel you aren't using enough of it to pay for it, please include a clear easy to find attribution leading to Moonala.com.
+Contact agent@moonala.com for code review requests.
+If you use the code, please include a clear easy to find attribution leading to Moonala.com.
 Thats fair, right?
-All licensing funds go directly back into Moonala, no exceptions.
-Benefitting the very code you spend precious finances on. (•̀ᴗ-)✧
+You can purchase an optional supportive license, this helps fund Moonala's development. (•̀ᴗ-)✧

 ---